School will be closed on Friday 10th March 2023 due to the extreme weather.

 Component 3: In this component, you will have the opportunity to respond to a brief.
 Working as part of a group, you will develop your ideas for a workshop performance and apply your skills and techniques to communicate your creative intentions to your audience.

-Students rehearse in preparation for our annual production.
-Weekly support workshops are presented for BTEC Tech Actors.
+Weekly support workshops are presented for BTEC Tech Award Actors.

 Styles: Absurdism, classical, comedy, commedia’dell’arte, epic, forum theatre, melodrama, naturalism, symbolism, theatre of cruelty, verbatim, devised, musical theatre, physical theatre.